 Instructions

 - First, get the garlic roasted.
 Preheat oven to 400 degrees Fahrenheit.
 Cut tops off the bulb of garlic so the cloves are exposed.
-Sprinkle with just a pinch of salt and pepper and 1 teaspoon of olive oil.
-Wrap in aluminum oil and bake about 40 minutes.
+Sprinkle with just a pinch of salt and black pepper and 1 teaspoon of olive oil.
+Wrap in aluminum oil and bake for about 40 minutes.
 Carefully remove aluminum foil and let cool for a bit before handling.
 When cool enough to handle, cloves can be removed from their skin.

 - Meanwhile, boil turnip (or rutabaga) in large pot of salted water, covered, for about 35 to 40 minutes or until turnip is tender (there should be an inch or two of water above the turnip, basically ensuring that it is fully submerged and covered by the water).
 Drain and place turnip into a mixing bowl.
+Note: As you are cooking the turnip, reduce the heat, if necessary, while still maintaining a boil.

 - Melt butter in a light coloured saucepan over medium-low heat.
 As the butter cooks (or browns), gently swirl the saucepan every so often as it lightly bubbles.
 The butter will foam and that's okay.
 The colour will change from yellow to amber to brown.
 There will be little brown bits form as the milk solids in the butter cook.
 Don't discard those.
 They are delicious in this mashed turnip.
 This whole process should only take about 10 minutes.